Aftershock (2012 film)

-Aftershock is a 2012 Chilean-American disaster horror film directed by Nicolás López and starring Eli Roth.
-It was written by López, Roth, and Guillermo Amoedo, from a story by Roth and López.
+Aftershock is a 2012 disaster horror film directed by Nicolás López and was written by López, Eli Roth, and Guillermo Amoedo, from a story by Roth and López.
+The film stars Roth, Andrea Osvárt, Ariel Levy, Natasha Yarovenko, Nicolas Martinez, and Lorenza Izzo as a group of travelers who are in an underground nightclub in Chile when a massive earthquake hits and quickly learn that reaching the surface is just the beginning of their nightmare.